yoavram/Milpitas/ms/ms.md

 \frac{-s^2 x (1-x)}{1 + s + s^2 (1-\rho) x^*(1-x^*)} < 0,
 $$
 and because $\lambda(\rho, \rho)= 1$, we can deduce that if $P<\rho$ then $\lambda(\rho, P) > 1$ and _M_ can invade _m_; and vice verse, if $P>\rho$ then $\lambda(\rho, P) < 1$ and _m_ cannot be invaded by _M_ (@Fig:A1B1_EGS_eta_0 B).
-It follows that in the _A1B1_ regime, the only parental effect that can lead to evolutionary genetic stability [@Lessard1990] is $\rho=0$ - no parental effect and complete group conformity.
+It follows that in the _A1B1_ regime, the only parental effect that can lead to evolutionary genetic stability [@Lessard1990] is $\rho=0$; that is, no parental effect and complete group conformity.

 Note that the stable population mean fitness after each _AB_ cycle as a function of $\rho$ is (@Fig:A1B1_EGS_eta_0 A):
 $$